 Certain functions also require the contracting of specialist knowledge contracted from time to time due to the fact that the municipality cannot afford to employ experts on a full-time basis.
 Contracted services have been identified as an area for the municipality to implement efficiencies.
 As part of the compilation of the 2020/21 MTREF this group of expenditure was critically evaluated and operational efficiencies are being enforced.
-In the 2020/21 financial year, this group of expenditure is budgeted at a total of R 14, 128 million, which equate to 12% of total operating budget, which is a 1% increase as compared to the previous financial year.
+In the 2020/21 financial year, this group of expenditure is budgeted at a total of R 18, 181 million, which equate to 12% of total operating budget, which is a 1% increase as compared to the previous financial year.

 Other expenditure comprises of various line items relating to the daily operations of the municipality.
 This group of expenditure has also been identified as an area in which cost savings and efficiencies can be achieved.
-The decrease in other expenditure due to the implementation of cost containment, in line with circular 82, other expenditure amounts to 15% % for the 2020/21 financial year which presents a 2% reduction compared to 2018/19.
+The decrease in other expenditure due to the implementation of cost containment, in line with circular 82, other expenditure amounts to 16% % for the 2020/21 financial year.